Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems

-The next theorem proves that under the assumption of strong convexity and decaying stepsize ($\sum_{k=1}^{\infty} \alpha_k = \infty$ and $\sum_{k=1}^{\infty} \alpha_k^2 < \infty$), the sequence of points yielded by Algorithm~\ref{alg:BSG_DS} generates a sequence of $f$ values that decays sublinearly at the rate of $1/k$.
-We use $E[\cdot]$ to refer to the {\it total expectation} of $f$, namely, the expected value with respect to the joint distribution of all the random vectors $\xi_k$.
+The next theorem proves that under the assumption of strong convexity and decaying stepsize ($\sum_{k = 0}^{\infty} \alpha_k = \infty$ and $\sum_{k = 0}^{\infty} \alpha_k^2 < \infty$), the sequence of points yielded by Algorithm~\ref{alg:BSG_DS} generates a sequence of~$f$ values that decays sublinearly at the rate of~$1/k$.
+The proof of this theorem is given in Appendix~\ref{appendix:conv_2}.